-The Redemption Price per Unit is determined by the Trustee on the basis of (i) the cash on hand in the Trust or moneys in the process of being collected (during the initial offering period a portion of the cash on hand may include an amount sufficient to pay the per Unit portion of all or a part of the costs incurred in organizing and offering the Trust, see "Trust Expenses and Charges"), (ii) the value of the Securities in the Trust as determined by the Trustee, less (a) amounts representing taxes or other governmental charges payable out of the Trust, (b) the accrued expenses of the Trust, (c) the deferred sales charge, and (d) cash allocated for the distribution to Unitholders of record as of a Record Date prior to the evaluation being made.
-As of the close of the initial offering period the Redemption Price per 100 Units will be reduced to reflect the payment of the organization costs and creation and development fee to the Sponsor.
-Therefore, the amount of the Redemption Price per 100 Units received by a Unitholder will include the portion representing organization costs and creation and development fee only when such Units are tendered for redemption prior to the close of the initial offering period.
-Because the Securities are listed on a national securities exchange, the Trustee may determine the value of the Securities in the Trust based on the closing sale prices on that exchange.
-Unless the Trustee deems these prices inappropriate as a basis for evaluation, or if there are no closing purchase prices for the Securities, then the Trustee may utilize, at the Trust's expense, an independent evaluation service or services to ascertain the value of the Securities.
+The Redemption Price per Unit is determined by the Trustee on the basis of (i) the cash on hand in the Trust or moneys in the process of being collected (during the initial offering period a portion of the cash on hand may include an amount sufficient to pay the per Unit portion of all or a part of the costs incurred in organizing and offering the Trust, see "Trust Expenses and Charges"), (ii) the value of the Securities in the Trust as determined by the Trustee and (iii) the value of all other assets of the Trust, less (a) amounts representing taxes or other governmental charges payable out of the Trust, (b) the accrued expenses of the Trust, (c) any remaining deferred sales charge, and (d) cash allocated for the distribution to Unitholders of record as of a Record Date prior to the evaluation being made.
+As of the close of the initial offering period the Redemption Price per Unit will be reduced to reflect the payment of the organization costs and creation and development fee to the Sponsor.
+Therefore, the amount of the Redemption Price per Unit received by a Unitholder will include the portion representing organization costs and creation and development fee only when such Units are tendered for redemption prior to the close of the initial offering period.
+If the Securities are listed on a national or foreign securities exchange, the Trustee may determine the value of the Securities in the Trust based on the closing sale prices on that exchange.
+Unless the Trustee deems these prices inappropriate as a basis for evaluation, or if there are no such closing prices for the Securities, then the Trustee may utilize, at the Trust's expense, an independent evaluation service or services to ascertain the value of the Securities.
 The independent evaluation service shall use any of the following methods, or a combination thereof, which it deems appropriate: (a) on the basis of current bid prices for such Securities as obtained from investment dealers or brokers who customarily deal in comparable securities, (b) if bid prices are not available for any such Securities, on the basis of current bid prices for comparable securities, (c) by appraising the value of the Securities on the bid side of the market or (d) by any combination of the above.